Construction of polynomial particular solutions of linear constant-coefficient partial differential equations: Introduction

 Known solution techniques for general classes of vectorial problems appear to be much more limited; to the best of the authors' knowledge, only the extension~\cite{Matthys1996} of the recursive technique~\cite{Janssen1992} exists for the solution of a certain class of vectorial problems.
 Although aimed at tackling quite general coupled vectorial PDE systems, such as the elastostatics system addressed in detail therein, the method presented in~\cite{Matthys1996} does not account for some important systems that feature divergence constraints on the PDE solution.
 In the case of the equations for two-dimensional Stokes flow, for instance, the PDE system can be written as

-using the format used in~\cite{Matthys1996}, where $u,v$ denote the components of the velocity field, $p$ is the pressure, and $\mu$ is the viscosity.
-Since none of the four matrices in~\eqref{eq:stokes-explicit} is invertible, the determinant condition in~\cite[Sec.\ 3.2]{Matthys1996} is not satisfied and thus the recursive approach developed therein is not directly applicable to this equation.
+in the format used in~\cite{Matthys1996}, where $u,v$ denote the components of the velocity field, $p$ is the pressure, and $\mu$ is the viscosity.
+Since none of the four matrices in~\eqref{eq:stokes-explicit} are invertible, the determinant condition in~\cite[Sec.\ 3.2]{Matthys1996} is not satisfied and thus the recursive approach developed therein is not directly applicable to this equation.
 Here, by contrast, we resort to our Helmholtz or Poisson solutions together with suitable representations of solutions of vectorial PDEs by potentials, to produce polynomial solutions that satisfy the unconstrained elastodynamic or elastostatic PDE systems as well as the constrained Maxwell or Stokes systems.
-The polynomial solutions we provide for the latter cases represent to our knowledge the first polynomial solutions to vectorial PDEs that fulfill the physically correct constraints on the vector field divergence, namely, the charge conservation and the incompressibility conditions in the cases of Maxwell and Stokes flow equations, respectively.
-In addition, we show that the polynomial solutions obtained for the anisotropic Poisson equation can be used to obtain solutions for some cases of anisotropic elastostatics.
+The polynomial solutions we provide for the latter cases represent to our knowledge the first polynomial solutions to vectorial PDEs that fulfill the physically correct constraints on the vector field divergence, namely, the charge conservation and the incompressibility conditions in the cases of Stokes flow and Maxwell's equations, respectively.
+We additionally provide solutions to the Brinkman (a.k.a. linearized Navier-Stokes) system that also features an incompressibility constraint.
+Finally, we show that the polynomial solutions obtained for the anisotropic Poisson equation can be used to obtain solutions for some cases of anisotropic elastostatics.